-82 All generation data listed in any of SDG&E's RPS Plans, as well as any of its RPS Plan Appendices, are from contracts that have been approved or pre-approved by the Commission.
+58 All generation data listed in any of SDG&E's RPS Plans, as well as any of its RPS Plan Appendices, are from contracts that have been approved or pre-approved by the Commission.

-- b.
+- a.
+Bundled Retail Sales Forecast = the forecast developed in accordance with Section 4(A)(ii)(a) of SDG&E's 2019 RPS Plan - b.
 RPS Procurement Quantity Requirement = the target for the relevant CP or year - c.
 Voluntary Minimum Margin of Procurement = up to the current anticipated net long position for the relevant CP or year - d.
-Online Generation = the generation that SDG&E expects will be delivered by its portfolio of RPS projects that have achieved commercial operation, as discussed in Section H4(A)(i)(a) of SDG&E's 20182019 RPS Plan - e.
-Risk-adjusted Forecast Generation = the generation that SDG&E expects will be delivered by its portfolio of RPS projects that have not yet achieved commercial operation, as discussed in Section H4(A)(i)(b) of SDG&E's 20182019 RPS Plan - f.
-Pre-approved Generic Generation = unsubscribed volumes that SDG&E is required to procure under fully implemented CPUC_mandated procurement programs (RAM and Re-MAT)
+Online Generation = the generation that SDG&E expects will be delivered by its portfolio of RPS projects that have achieved commercial operation, as discussed in Section 4(A)(i)(a) of SDG&E's 2019 RPS Plan - e.
+Risk-adjusted Forecast Generation = the generation that SDG&E expects will be delivered by its portfolio of RPS projects that have not yet achieved commercial operation, as discussed in Section 4(A)(i)(b) of SDG&E's 2019 RPS Plan - f.
+Pre-approved Generic Generation = unsubscribed volumes that SDG&E is required to procure under fully implemented CPUC-mandated procurement programs (RAM and Re-MAT)